magento/devdocs/src/guides/v2.3/contributor-guide/contributing.md

 **Actions:** The following actions complete the command:

--  If the instance does not exist, it will be deployed.
-Deployment takes ~2 minutes.
+-  If the instance does not exist, it is deployed.
+Deployment takes approximately 2 minutes.
--  If the instance exists, a fresh instance will be redeployed.
+-  If the instance exists, a fresh instance is redeployed.
 -  By default, instances have a lifetime of 3 hours.
-All deployments are terminated after that.
+All deployments are then terminated.

 **Admin access:**

-Admins access will be shared via comment on GitHub
+Admins access is shared via comment on GitHub.

 **Permissions:**